FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 a big issue for people living in areas with roadways badly in need of improvement, and

-stressed the importance of removing this condition to allow more people apply.--- 16
+stressed the importance of removing this condition to allow more people apply.
+---
+16

 It was agreed to write to the Minister for Rural and Community Development.